Illner/BellaCompiler/README.md

 ```

 > [!WARNING]
-> Some tests for caching assume that the type "unsigned long long int" has precisely 64 bits.
+> Some tests for caching assume that the type `unsigned long long int` has precisely 64 bits.

 > [!NOTE]
 > The test takes around 10 seconds.